WIStudent/advanced-typescript-types/README.md

 # Advanced Typescript Types

-A collection of typescript types I found usefull at some point.
+A collection of typescript types I found useful at some point.

 <img src="./advanced-typescript-types.jpg" width=350>